 The full responsibilities of the DSL and the deputy DSL(s) are listed in their job descriptions.
-The DSL's responsibilities include, but are not limited to
+The DSL's responsibilities include, but are not limited to:

-- reading and following KCSiE - always being available during school hours for staff in school to discuss any safeguarding concerns, or arrange appropriate cover for any out of hours or out of term activities - working together with all staff to understand the whole picture when there are safeguarding concerns, providing them with advice, support and expertise - contributing to the assessment of children, including taking part and/or supporting other staff to take part in strategy discussions and meetings between multiple agencies - working together with and supporting parents/carers and families who may be facing challenging circumstances and, when there are safeguarding concerns, making parents/carers aware of the school's role in making referrals about suspected abuse and neglect - understanding the importance of sharing information, including referring cases to relevant agencies (for example, children's services, the police, the Channel Programme and/or the Disclosure and Barring Service (DBS)) when appropriate, and supporting staff who make referrals directly - understanding and following AfC's and KRSCP's safeguarding procedures, in addition to attending the termly DSL forums provided by KRSCP to ensure they are acting in line with the local safeguarding arrangements - keeping the headteacher up to date with safeguarding issues - having the lead responsibility for online safety, and oversight and checking the effectiveness of filtering and monitoring systems and their reports - being aware of the requirement for children to have an Appropriate Adult, as described in PACE Code C 2019 - working with the 'case manager' and LADO for child protection concerns that involve a staff member - making sure child protection files are up to date and kept as per section 8 - making sure all staff have access to this policy (and the wider safeguarding procedures) and that the policy is available publicly and reviewed annually - making sure that all staff (including third-party staff and contractors) have an adequate and appropriate safeguarding induction, regularly updated safeguarding training and annually sign to say they have read the relevant part of KCSiE
+- Reading and following KCSIE. - Always being available during school hours for staff to discuss any safeguarding concerns, or arrange appropriate cover for any out of hours or out of term activities. - Working together with all staff to understand the whole picture when there are safeguarding concerns, providing them with advice, support and expertise. - Contributing to the assessment of children, including taking part and/or supporting staff to take part in strategy discussions and meetings between multiple agencies.

-- working alongside the governing body and headteacher to update and review procedures and how they are being implemented, including jointly completing an annual safeguarding self-audit and submitting it to KRSCP - promoting the educational outcomes of pupils who have or had a social worker, by sharing information about child protection issues with teacher and leadership staff - encouraging a culture of listening to children, taking into account their wishes and feelings when any plans are put in place to protect them
+- Working together with and supporting parents/carers and families who may be facing challenging circumstances and, when there are safeguarding concerns, making parents/carers aware of the school's role in making referrals about suspected abuse, neglect and exploitation. - Understanding the importance of sharing information, including making appropriate referrals to relevant agencies (for example, children's services, the police, the Channel Programme and/or the Disclosure and Barring Service (DBS)) and supporting staff who make referrals directly. - Understanding and following AfC's and KRSCP's safeguarding procedures, in addition to attending the termly DSL forums provided by KRSCP to ensure they are acting in line with the local safeguarding arrangements. - Keeping the headteacher up to date with safeguarding issues. - Having the lead responsibility for online safety, including oversight and checking the effectiveness of the school's filtering and monitoring systems and their reports. - Being aware of the requirement for children to have an Appropriate Adult, as described in PACE Code C 2019. - Working with the 'case manager' and LADO for child protection concerns that involve a staff member. - Making sure child protection files are up to date and kept as per section 8. - Making sure that all staff have access to this policy (and the wider safeguarding procedures), the policy is available publicly and reviewed annually. - Making sure that all adults who work in or for the school have an adequate and appropriate safeguarding induction, regularly updated safeguarding training and annually sign to say they have read the relevant part of KCSIE. - Working alongside the governing board and headteacher to review and update procedures and how they are being implemented, including jointly completing and submitting an annual safeguarding self-audit to KRSCP. - Promoting the educational outcomes of children who have or had a social worker, by sharing appropriate child protection information with the teacher and leaders. - Encouraging a culture of listening to children, taking into account their wishes and feelings when any plans are put in place to protect them.

-A deputy designated safeguarding lead - Neil Meehan, Andrew Burkinshaw, Nicola Brooks, Joanne Honeybone
+Deputy designated safeguarding leads - Neil Meehan, Andrew Burkinshaw, Nicola Brooks, Beatrice Roberts

-- is trained to the same standard as the designated safeguarding lead - will take on the designated safeguarding lead's responsibilities if they are unavailable.
-If the designated safeguarding lead is long-term absent, a deputy will temporarily take over as the designated safeguarding lead
+- Are trained to the same standard as the designated safeguarding lead. - Will take on the designated safeguarding lead's responsibilities if they are unavailable.
+If the designated safeguarding lead is long-term absent, a deputy will temporarily take over as the designated safeguarding lead.